Consensys/mythril/README.md

 ```

 Note: If you want to get code from the Ethereum mainnet, it is easier to download it from [Etherscan](https://etherscan.io).

+## Credit

+JSON RPC library is adapted from [ethjsonrpc](https://github.com/ConsenSys/ethjsonrpc) (it doesn't seem to be maintained anymore, and I needed to make some changes to it).